 Prayer and Self-Knowledge

-Let us consider the question of prayer—where God is usually worshipped or prayed to as if separate from our Self—in the light of this verse from the Kena Upanishad.
+Let us consider the nature of prayer—where God is usually worshipped or prayed to as if separate from our Self—in the light of the non-dual teachings.
 For prayer is a practice common to all the great religions, and it is considered by many to be essential for safe and wise living.

-But who and where is this great being that we refer to as the Infinite, God, Allah, the Highest, or a saint or incarnation of God who for us, represents the Highest?
+But who and where is this great being that we refer to as the Infinite, God, Allah, the Highest?
 If such a Power is aware of what is transpiring in our own mind—if it knows the motions of our thought and our sincerity—then it makes no sense to regard such a being as essentially separate from us.
-As Rumi says in the Masnavi: ‘Thou art an inmost ground of consciousness, witnessing our every thought.’
+As the Sufi poet-sage Rumi says: ‘Thou art an inmost ground of consciousness, witnessing our every thought.’
 The great reality must somehow be present in the mind itself.

 Subscribe to read more of this article and all of Self-Knowledge online

 This article is from the Spring 2023 issue of Self-Knowledge Journal.